Kim Il Sung Square: Overview

-The Kim Il-sung Square is at the centre of Pyongyang on the west bank of the Taedong River.
+The Kim Il Sung Square is at the center of Pyongyang on the west bank of the Taedong River.
 It is similar in form and design to the Tiananmen Square in Beijing and is used for the same purposes.
 Since the completion of the square, multiple parades have been held to commemorate many different events and also to show the world the military capabilities of North Korea.
-The Kim Il-sung Square is architecturally more refined with its dramatic riverside setting.
+The Kim Il Sung Square is architecturally more refined with its dramatic riverside setting.
 If an observer stands in the square, the Tower of the Juche Idea on the opposite bank appears to be located directly towards the west end of the square, although it is actually across the Taedong River, as with the Workers' Party Monument and the Mansudae Grand Monument.
-This optical effect is created because the square is a few meters lower in the centre when compared to the side near the Taedong River.
+This optical effect is created because the square is a few meters lower in the center when compared to the side near the Taedong River.
 Surrounding the square are a number of government buildings, with the Great People's Study House located at the east end of the square.

-Portraits of Karl Marx and Vladimir Lenin once hung on one of the buildings surrounding the square, but were taken down sometime in 2012.
-During Kim Jong-il's rule, only Kim Il-sung hung on these buildings, although his portrait on the building below the flag of the DPRK was removed.
-When Kim Jong-il died, his portrait was added to the buildings in commemoration.
 At the south end are two flag poles which were installed in 2013 for use in national events.

-The old ceremonial grandstand on the square's south side was renovated in 2020.

 Under the square, there is a department store selling products such as toys.

-Kim Il-sung Square is the "kilometre zero" of North Korea from where all national road distances are measured.
+Kim Il Sung Square is the "kilometre zero" of North Korea from where all national road distances are measured.

-Removal of anti-American imperialism propaganda
+History

+Portraits of Karl Marx and Vladimir Lenin once hung on one of the buildings surrounding the square, but were taken down sometime in 2012.
+During Kim Jong Il's rule, only Kim Il Sung hung on these buildings, although his portrait on the building below the flag of the DPRK was removed.
+When Kim Jong Il died, his portrait was added to the buildings in commemoration.